View on GitHub

 ArchiveBox is a powerful, self-hosted internet archiving solution to collect, save, and view websites offline.

-Without active preservation effort, everything on the internet eventually dissapears or degrades.
+Without active preservation effort, everything on the internet eventually disappears or degrades.
 Archive.org does a great job as a centralized service, but saved URLs have to be public, and they can’t save every type of content.

 ArchiveBox is an open source tool that lets organizations & individuals archive both public & private web content while retaining control over their data.
 It can be used to save copies of bookmarks, preserve evidence for legal cases, backup photos from FB/Insta/Flickr or media from YT/Soundcloud/etc., save research papers, and more…